 Fax: (865) 524-1773

 Elijah C. Lovingfoss is the newest associate to join Kennerly, Montgomery & Finley.
-Having recently passed the Bar Exam, Eli is pending admission to the Tennessee Bar this November.
+Having recently passed the Bar Exam, Eli was admitted to the Tennessee Bar this October.
 Eli clerked for KMF during the spring and summer of 2019.